buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcStructuralLoadResource/Entities/IfcStructuralLoad.md

 # IfcStructuralLoad

-This abstract entity is the supertype of all loads (actions or reactions) or of certain requirements resulting from structural analysis, or certain provisions which influence structural analysis.
+This abstract entity is the supertype of all loads (actions or reactions) or of certain requirements resulting from structural analysis, or certain provisions which influence structural analysis.<!-- end of definition -->

 > HISTORY New entity in IFC2x2.

 ## Attributes